Rombauer pulls Preakness upset, Baffert's Medina Spirit 3rd

 “Of course it’s a lot different when you cross the wire first: You get that feeling,” Prat said.
 “It’s a lot of joy.”

-Baffert was not in attendance, staying away because of the controversy with Medina Spirit, who still could be disqualified from the Derby.
-His Derby win still hangs in the balance with a second test yet to be analyzed.

-Maryland racing officials required Concert Tour and Medina Spirit undergo additional testing and monitoring as conditions to run in the Preakness.
-Those three rounds of tests came back Friday, clearing them to race.

-With Baffert's shadow hanging over the race, the Preakness was run in front of a limited capacity of 10,000 fans, a fraction of the crowd of 100,000-plus that typically packs Pimlico on the third Saturday in May.
+With the usual joy replaced by chatter about Baffert and medication violations, the Preakness was run in front of a limited capacity of 10,000 fans, a fraction of the crowd of 100,000-plus that typically packs Pimlico on the third Saturday in May.
 Masks were still required because of city and track protocols.

 This was a short turnaround from the 2020 Preakness, which was run last fall as the third leg of the Triple Crown with no fans allowed.